CST BLOG: Lab Expectations

 20-CAN-88567 Pros and Cons of Different Multiplex Techniques

-Emerging studies suggest that a cyclic staining approach to multiplex IF may allow for the detection of 30-60 markers3,4,5.
-A major advantage of multiplex IF is that the large linear dynamic range of most fluorophores allows for the quantitation of marker intensity.
+Emerging studies suggest that a cyclic staining approach to multiplex IF may allow for the detection of 30-60 markers.3,4,5 A major advantage of multiplex IF is that the large linear dynamic range of most fluorophores allows for the quantitation of marker intensity.
 However, fluorophores must be chosen carefully to prevent bleed-through and where tyramide signal amplification (TSA) is used to boost signal intensity, additional checks are required to rule out potential blocking with TSA reagents.

-Learn more about different multiplex IF protocols: Fluorescent Staining Using Multiple Antibodies: Two Common Techniques
+Blog: Fluorescent Staining Using Multiple Antibodies: Two Common Techniques

 Tissue-based Mass Spectrometry

-By using primary antibodies labeled with metal tags, tissue-based mass spectrometry enables visualization of 40 or more markers in parallel, with staining possible in just 12 hours at 4oC.
-Like multiplex IF, it is used to analyze distinct (1mm2) ROIs and provides a quantitative measurement of marker intensity.
+By using primary antibodies labeled with metal tags, tissue-based mass spectrometry enables visualization of 40 or more markers in parallel, with staining possible in just 12 hours at 4°C. Like multiplex IF, it is used to analyze distinct (1mm2) ROIs and provides a quantitative measurement of marker intensity.
 This is achieved via two main approaches: multiplexed ion beam imaging by time of flight (MIBI-TOF) and imaging cytometry (IMC), both of which use distinct mechanisms to generate ions from each ROI prior to TOF analysis.
-Because tissue-based mass spectrometry avoids the use of fluorophores, the risk of signal fading, spectral overlap or autofluorescence is eliminated.
+Because tissue-based mass spectrometry avoids the use of fluorophores, the risk of signal fading, spectral overlap, or autofluorescence is eliminated.
 Counterbalancing these advantages, the main drawbacks of tissue-based mass spectrometry are that instrumentation is extremely costly and extensive training is required.

 Digital Spatial Profiling (DSP)

-Digital spatial profiling is a relatively new technique that uses primary antibodies bound to UV-cleavable fluorescent DNA tags to quantify markers6.
-While ROIs are smaller (0.28mm2) compared to multispectral microscopy and tissue-based mass spectrometry, DSP can detect more markers (in practice 40-50, but theoretically as many as 800) in less time (1 hour) using just a single round of staining.
+Digital spatial profiling is a relatively new technique that uses primary antibodies bound to UV-cleavable fluorescent DNA tags to quantify markers.6 While ROIs are smaller (0.28mm2) compared to multispectral microscopy and tissue-based mass spectrometry, DSP can detect more markers (in practice 40-50, but theoretically as many as 800) in less time (1 hour) using just a single round of staining.
 The main limitation of DSP is that it does not produce an image.
-Instead, up to 4 fluorophore-labeled antibodies are used to select ROIs before the cleaved DNA tags are transferred to a multi-well plate for analysis.
+Instead, up to four fluorophore-labeled antibodies are used to select ROIs before the cleaved DNA tags are transferred to a multi-well plate for analysis.

 Antibody Selection for Multiplex Experiments